 “Rachel,” she says, and when I don’t respond, she tries another guess.
 “Susan?”

 I pull out from the kerb and file the names away for future reference.
 If I have to chase her down again, I’ll start with Rachel and Susan.
 In fact, nobody told me where to find her.
-I saw her in her dad’s house yesterday evening.
+I saw her at her dad’s house yesterday evening.
 She was dressed to go out, and I knew there was a boyfriend in the picture from the cagey way she answered Red’s questions.
 It took me two hours this morning to find out who the boyfriend is and where he lives.
 Finding people is my talent and it’s what Red employs me for.
 Often they don’t want to be found, so it’s difficult.
 They’ve borrowed from Red, or they’ve bought from him, or they’ve stolen from him.
 The last group are the ones that really don’t want to be found, because if Red gives the word, they might never be found again.
 With civilians like Michelle, it’s easy.
 Their social media is like a trail of breadcrumbs.

 So, we’re driving, and we’re not talking much, which is good, because I can concentrate on not being followed.
 I’ve seen her being flirty with Red’s other guys, Gerry in particular, but with me it’s different.
 Probably another advantage of my boxer’s mug.
-She’s not a kid any more, and I don’t want Red getting the wrong idea.
+She’s not a kid anymore, and I don’t want Red getting the wrong idea.
 He’s a protective father.
-That’s why I’m not going to tell him about the barman she spent the night with.
+That’s why I’m not going to tell him about the lanky student she spent the night with.
 I’d be expected to go back and express Red’s disapproval to him.
 I’d have to express it on his fingers, his ribs, his legs, and I can do without that.
 After a while, she looks up from her phone and stares out the window.

 “Are you not taking me home?” she asks.